 This is a list for those of you who are using Level 1 or 2 (ages 6-9) with older children and are looking for good material for them to read:

-There are more than enough books here to get you started – many of the chapter books are series.
+There are more than enough books here to get you started.
+Many of the chapter books are part of a series.
 Beginning readers tend to love reading a series of books.
 There is something about really getting to know a set of characters and sticking with them book after book.
 While some might consider things like Magic Tree House as twaddle, I think they are great for getting children started in reading, especially if you offer them plenty of other choices as well.

 I hope this list proves to be helpful to you.
 It is important to instill a love of reading in young children, so go gently in assigning these books.
 If they adore Frog and Toad, it’s OK if that’s all they read for a month straight.
 Re-reading is totally acceptable!
 Your goal is to get them to enjoy reading, so let them have some freedom in their choices.
 There is plenty of time later for assigned reading.